cyberplanet1870/xcaa/font_guide.md

 </details>

 Next, crop the image to the size of the largest layer (outermost outline).
-Then, recolor each layer to RGB (255, 255, 255) so that they can be recolored in game.
+Then, recolor each layer to RGB (255, 255, 255) and remove any backgrounds so that they can be recolored in game.
 You can do this using the [Object2Colour plugin](https://forums.getpaint.net/topic/22500-red-ochre-plug-in-pack-v9-updated-30th-july-2014/#entry358375) in paint.net.
 Finally, if your image is over 1024 pixels wide, you will need to resize it down to 1024.
 This is because Roblox automatically does this when uploading large images and if your image is any wider then the next part will not work.
 Your final images should look like this: